-Governance and Compensation Committee Nominating Committee Audit Committee Robert M. Zak (Chair) Erland E. Kailbourne (Chair) Ross B. Kenzie (Chair) Erland E. Kailbourne Ross B. Kenzie Erland E. Kailbourne Jayne K. Rand Jayne K. Rand Robert M. Zak
+Compensation Committee Nominating Committee Audit Committee Robert M. Zak (Chair) Erland E. Kailbourne (Chair) Ross B. Kenzie (Chair) Erland E. Kailbourne Ross B. Kenzie Erland E. Kailbourne Jayne K. Rand Jayne K. Rand Robert M. Zak

-In 2014, the Corporation compensated its Directors for attendance at the following meetings: the full Board met five times, the Audit Committee met five times, the Governance and Nominating Committee met two times and the Compensation Committee met three times.
-All Directors attended 100% of the total number of meetings of the Board of Directors and the total number of meetings of Committees of the Board that the respective Director was eligible to attend during 2014.
+In 2015, the Corporation compensated its Directors for attendance at the following meetings: the full Board met four times, the Audit Committee met five times, the Governance and Nominating Committee met two times and the Compensation Committee met three times.
+All Directors and Mr. Grum, an interested Board member, attended 100% of the total number of meetings of the Board of Directors and the total number of meetings of Committees of the Board that the respective Director was eligible to attend during 2015, except Mr. McLeese (an interested Board member) was excused from one meeting of the Board of Directors and therefore attended 75% of the meetings of the Board of Directors.